0xAlchemist/flow-owb-assignments/week-2-nft-minter/README.md

 ## Minting Method

-The mintNFT method creates a new NFT with the rock type returned from setRockType.
+The `mintNFT` method creates a new NFT with the rock type returned from `setRockType`.

 That new NFT is deposited into the recipient's collection and the total supply is increased